 It has some of the best beaches in France (in fact much better than the Riviera and Cote d’Azur beaches which are small and overcrowded).

 You can go for a short break, a long weekend or even a week.
+You’ll find that seaside resorts in northern France are a real find.

 My first visit